-A great spot to tuck into some grub is Newgale Beach, a Blue Flag beach with 2 miles of golden sands and pebble banks, which is a 20 minute drive from the campsite.
+A great spot to tuck into some grub is Newgale Beach, a Blue Flag beach with two miles of golden sands and pebble banks, which is a twenty-minute drive from the campsite.

 Evening: Grab a bottle of wine and watch the sunset down at Porthselau Beach